MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-markings.md

 	- PowerPoint: Watermarks are applied to the master slide, as a background image.

-	- You can specify just a text string, or use variables to dynamically create the text string when the watermark is applied.
+- You can specify just a text string, or use [variables](#using-variables-in-the-text-string) to dynamically create the text string when the header, footer, or watermark is applied.

 Use the following instructions to configure visual markings for a label.